jiangsheng/jiangsheng.github.io/docs/games/frontmission/mechanics/exp.rst

 Certain weapons have exp bonus, which means you get a lot of exp even when you miss.

 In stages where enemy have supply trucks, you can break parts and let enemy wanzers run back for repair, then break the repaired parts again.
-Dual and Guide :ref:`skills <front_mission_mechanics_skills>` helps you from destroying the body, but they will take a skill slot. use a very weak weapon if a pilot does not have aiming skill.
+Dual and Guide :ref:`skills <front_mission_mechanics_skills>` helps you from destroying the body, but they will take a skill slot. use a very weak weapon if a pilot does not have aiming skills.

 You can leave the leg as enemy may be unable to reach the truck without it on rough :ref:`terrain <front_mission_mechanics_terrain>`.